fission-codes/nextjs-blog-starter-typescript-ghost/README.md

 cat ~/.config/fission/key/machine_id.ed25519 | base64
 ```

-With all 3 values in hand, go to the "Settings" > "Secrets" screen on your
+With all 3 values in hand, go to the **"Settings" > "Secrets"** screen on your
-GitHub repo, then create a secret for each of them.
-That should be enough.
+GitHub repo, then create a **"New repository secret"** for each of them.
+That
+should be enough.

-You can trigger the `deploy` action manually by clicking on "Run workflow" >
+You can trigger the `deploy` action manually by clicking on **"Run workflow" >
-"Run workflow", or see it in action after your next `git push`.
+"Run workflow"**, or see it in action after your next `git push`.

 > Why **"(semi-)**" automatic then? 🤔